Germanium: Electronics

-Germanium can be alloyed with silicon, and silicon–germanium alloys are rapidly becoming an important semiconductor material for high-speed integrated circuits.
-Circuits using the properties of Si-SiGe heterojunctions can be much faster than those using silicon alone.
-The SiGe chips, with high-speed properties, can be made with low-cost, well-established production techniques of the silicon chip industry.
+Germanium can be alloyed with silicon.
+Silicon–germanium alloys can be a semiconductor material for high-speed integrated circuits.
+Circuits using the properties of Si-SiGe heterojunctions can be faster than those using silicon alone.
+The SiGe chips, with high-speed properties, can be made with low-cost and well-established production techniques of the silicon chip industry.

 High efficiency solar panels are a major use of germanium.
 Because germanium and gallium arsenide have nearly identical lattice constant, germanium substrates can be used to make gallium-arsenide solar cells.
 Germanium is the substrate of the wafers for high-efficiency multijunction photovoltaic cells for space applications, such as the Mars Exploration Rovers, which use triple-junction gallium arsenide on germanium cells.
 High-brightness LEDs, used for automobile headlights and to backlight LCD screens, are also an important application.

 Germanium-on-insulator (GeOI) substrates are seen as a potential replacement for silicon on miniaturized chips.
 CMOS circuit based on GeOI substrates has been reported recently.
 Other uses in electronics include phosphors in fluorescent lamps and solid-state light-emitting diodes (LEDs).
 Germanium transistors are still used in some effects pedals by musicians who wish to reproduce the distinctive tonal character of the "fuzz"-tone from the early rock and roll era, most notably the Dallas Arbiter Fuzz Face.

 Germanium has been studied as a potential material for implantable bioelectronic sensors that are resorbed in the body without generating harmful hydrogen gas, replacing zinc oxide- and indium gallium zinc oxide-based implementations.

 Germanium was also used to create many of the circuits found in some of the very first pieces of electronic musical gear, initially 1950s, primarily in early transistor-based circuits.
 The first guitar effects pedals in the 1960s – Fuzz pedals like the Maestro FZ-1 (1962), Dallas-Arbiter Fuzz Face (1966), and Tone Bender (1965) - used germanium transistors.
 Silicon diodes are more frequently used in more modern equipment, but germanium diodes are still used in some applications as they have lower barrier potential and smoother transconductance curves, leading to less harsh clipping.